 - Resources for Rice students interested in Fulbright (outbound)

 Process for Joining Rice University as a Fulbright Student

 1) Fulbright student applicants must work directly with the Rice University department of interest.
 You are also encouraged to notify the Office of Graduate & Postdoctoral Studies (GPS) and the Office of International Students & Scholars (OISS) of your intent to apply to Rice University as a Fulbright student.
 For more information, please see https://fulbright.rice.edu/.

-2) Submit documentation through your Academic Department so OISS may start a file for you and send a pre-arrival welcome packet.
-For a list of documents, please see the Student Admissions webpage.
-(Note: Financial proof is not required for Fulbright students, but we still request that the biographical fields of the Financial Declaration Form be completed.)
+2) Submit documentation to OISS through the OISS Portal so we may start a file for you and send a pre-arrival welcome packet.
+For a list of documents, please see the OISS Portal information page.
+(Note: Financial proof is not required for Fulbright students.)

-3) Fulbright issues the immigration form DS-2019 and the Fulbright scholar secures a J-1 visa at a U.S. Embassy/Consulate.
+3) Fulbright issues the immigration form DS-2019 and the Fulbright student secures a J-1 visa at a U.S. Embassy/Consulate.
 For more information, please see our Pre-Arrival Information webpage.